renatolinsdigital/bank-api-node/README.md

 ## Key Features

+ - Routing for CRUD operations with REST verbs
- - Data persistence in .json with Node I/O operations
+ - Data persistence in a .json file
- - An index.html bringing some API data info
- - All actions captured into daily logs
+ - Daily logs with configured levels
- - Every endpoint is fully documented with Swagger
+ - Fully documented with Swagger
+ - Error handling with custom errors throwing